This post was updated on July 3, 2020.

 The scale of the maps can range from a city block, to a campus, to an entire metropolitan region.
 You can create maps that are used by many students, e.g. a map of a school or college campus.
 Students may use the map to orient themselves as a freshman and then refer back to the map at the beginning of every semester when they need to find new buildings.

-Students with visual impairments or blindness can access the maps using a pair of headphones and either a standard computer keyboard or a video game controller.
+Students with visual impairments or blindness can access the maps using a pair of headphones and a standard computer keyboard.
 They can pan around the map, zoom in or out, and quickly perceive where points are located in relation to each other.
 This interaction provides a very effective way for students to orient themselves to a new school or plan travel to a new destination.

 - You must have a Google account.